-Calculate the tax liability of an individual SA taxpayer receiving business income, salary income and other income; and
+- Calculate the tax liability of an individual SA taxpayer receiving business income, salary income and other income; and - Advise an individual taxpayer on how to perform basic tax planning in order to pay the minimum taxation.

 Reg.
-F8 DOCTOR OF PHILOSOPHY (with specialisation in Business Administration) - PhD Academic Plan Code BC690100 (NQF Exit Level 10)
+F8 DOCTOR OF PHILOSOPHY (with specialisation in Business Administration) PhD Academic Plan Code BC690100 (NQF Exit Level 10) Credits 360